claui/homebrew-textmate/README.md

 In Homebrew, you can add custom features only if you bring along your own unofficial subcommand.

-## Why not just fork Homebrew, then add TextMate support as a core feature?
+## Why not just fork Homebrew, then add support for TextMate bundles as a core feature?

 I don’t believe the Homebrew project will ever be an appropriate home for TextMate bundles.
 Homebrew has a strong focus on features which are useful for _many_ users (and rightly so).

-From my point of view, TextMate is not notable enough by orders of magnitude.
+In my personal opinion and judgement, the TextMate ecosystem is not notable enough.

 The good thing is that Homebrew allows – and, in fact, encourages – users to extend Homebrew by tapping into repos to their hearts’ content.

-## How did you implement this?
+## How was this implemented?

 Homebrew offers a `brew cask` command which allows you to manage packages related to GUI apps on macOS.

-Homebrew offers external commands to extend the features of Homebrew.
+Homebrew also offers external commands to extend the features of Homebrew.

 This tap takes the `brew cask` feature and applies it to TextMate bundles.

+For installing and removing TextMate bundles, `brew tm` uses a few (unsupported) implementation details of TextMate.

 ## Why doesn’t TextMate show a confirmation dialog during installation?